crashworks3d/MandoPuter/Releases/ESP32-S3Beskar/docs/WIRING.md

 - **Garbled display:** Verify SPI connections and ensure proper initialization in code.
 - **No backlight:** Check the LITE pin connection and brightness setting in code.
 - **SD card not detected:** Verify MISO and SD_CS connections if using the SD card functionality.
+- **No power to device:** Verify the power switch is in the ON position and check battery connections.
+- **Intermittent power issues:** Check for loose connections at the power switch terminals.

 ## Switch Connection